awsdocs/aws-amplify-console-user-guide/doc_source/how-to-service-role-amplify-console.rst

 Adding a Service Role to the Amplify Console When You Connect an App
 ####################################################################

 The Amplify Console requires permissions to deploy backend resources with your front end.
 You use a service role to accomplish this.
 A service role is the IAM role that Amplify Console assumes when calling other services on your behalf.
+In this guide, you will create an Amplify service role that has full access to the account which is required to deploy any Amplify CLI resources. `Learn more <https://aws-amplify.github.io/docs/cli/concept>`__.

 Step 1: Create a Service Role
 -----------------------------